VU-SoftwareDesign/labs-2024-2025/README.md

-# labs-2023-2024
+# Labs 2024/2025
-Labs for the 2023/2024 edition of the Software Design course at VU Amsterdam
+Labs for the 2024/2025 edition of the Software Design course at VU Amsterdam